 Use Cold Compresses

-If a shower just isn’t possible (like when you’re at work), get a cold, wet washcloth or paper towel and place it on your forehead or around your neck.
+If a shower isn’t possible (like at work), get a cold, wet washcloth or paper towel and place it on your forehead or neck.
 It will help keep your body temperature cooler.

 If you notice yourself overheating at home, I recommend that you wet a few washcloths and stick them in your freezer.
-After an hour or more, take one out, lay down, put your feet up, and place the compress on your forehead.
+After an hour or more, take one out.
+Lay down, put your feet up, and place the compress on your forehead.
 You will feel so much better.
-Once you are finished, get it damp again and place it back in the freezer.
+Once finished, get it damp again and place it back in the freezer.

 Carry a Spray Bottle

 There you have it!
-10 ways to stay cool this summer.
+10 ways to stay cool in the heat during your summer pregnancy.
 How have you been dealing with being pregnant in the summer?
 We’d love to know!